treytMSFT/sql-docs/docs/linux/sql-server-linux-performance-best-practices.md

 Normally, in on-premises environments, the storage vendor supports appropriate hardware RAID configuration with striping across multiple disks to ensure appropriate IOPS, throughput, and redundancy.
 Though, this can differ across different storage vendors and different storage offerings with varying architectures.

 For [!INCLUDE [ssnoversion-md](../includes/ssnoversion-md.md)] on Linux deployed on Azure Virtual Machines, consider using software RAID to ensure appropriate IOPS and throughput requirements are achieved.
-When configuring [!INCLUDE [ssnoversion-md](../includes/ssnoversion-md.md)] on Azure virtual machines with similar storage considerations, see [Storage configuration for SQL Server VMs](/azure/azure-sql/virtual-machines/windows/storage-configuration).
+When configuring [!INCLUDE [ssnoversion-md](../includes/ssnoversion-md.md)] on Azure virtual machines with similar storage considerations, see [Configure storage for SQL Server on Azure VMs](/azure/azure-sql/virtual-machines/windows/storage-configuration).

 The following example shows how to create software RAID in Linux on Azure Virtual Machines.
 Keep in mind that you should use the appropriate number of data disks for the required throughput and IOPS for volumes based on the data, transaction log, and `tempdb` I/O requirements.
 In the following example, eight data disks were attached to the Azure Virtual Machine; 4 to host data files, 2 for transaction logs, and 2 for `tempdb` workload.